 GHK-Cu

-For laboratory research use only.
-Not for human or veterinary use.
+For in-vitro laboratory research use only.
+Not intended for human consumption, veterinary, diagnostic, or clinical use.

 Description

 GHK-Cu is a naturally occurring copper-binding tripeptide composed of glycine, histidine, and lysine.
-It is widely studied for its role in tissue remodeling, wound repair, and regulation of gene expression associated with cellular regeneration.
-In biological systems, GHK binds copper ions to form the bioactive complex GHK-Cu, which functions as a signaling molecule involved in maintaining tissue integrity.
+It is classified as a bioactive tripeptide-copper complex widely studied for its role in tissue remodeling and cellular signaling research.

 The peptide is supplied as a lyophilized powder to ensure optimal stability during storage and handling.